 Political ideology drives perceptions of climate change messages

 Political ideology can predict how people perceive messages about polarized scientific issues.
-Three Page Center scholars examined the way climate change is framed and the impact of different message frames based on the audience’s political ideology.
-Results can help communicators choose effective messaging strategies when discussing issues related to climate change.
+We conducted two Page-funded studies that examined the way climate change is framed and the impact of different message frames based on the audience’s political ideology.
+The results of the studies can help communicators choose effective messaging strategies when discussing issues related to climate change.

 Three focus groups were completed with practitioners who communicate about climate change to understand their perceptions of message frames, how they choose which frames to use with different audiences and the ethical considerations associated with various frames.
 Next, we conducted an online experiment to examine the effectiveness of four prominent message frames and how ethical lay audiences perceive each frame.

 The “psychological distance” of climate change—the perception that something will happen far in the future or that it will affect someone else far away—and political polarization have been major challenges in communicating the issue to the public.
 Message producers have tried many different ways to communicate climate change to motivate support for action.

 Our research project sought to understand how practitioners and laypersons who deal with science communication perceive the ethics of such climate change frames.